How to innovate with technological convergence | Engati CX

 That’s why it’s important to think about how we’re going to respond to that choice.
 A professor at Harvard talks about the difference between technical leadership and leading an adaptive change.

-Technical leadership involves throwing an existing solution at a problem, but, sometimes what is needed is an adaption in behavior.
+Technical leadership involves throwing an existing solution at a problem, but, sometimes what is needed is an adaption in behaviour.
 It requires a different conversation.
 It requires innovation.

 It’s not so much whether the pandemic will change business.
 The question, rather, is whether leaders will be able to move away from the technical way of doing things to one of convergence.

-And the leaders that are holding new business conversations may notice that not everyone wants to go back to the office.
+And the leaders that are holding contextual conversations may notice that not everyone wants to go back to the office.

 For centuries, man has been taken out of the home and made to work in corporate buildings.
 They can now balance life and work by working from their homes.
 By being more connected to our families while being connected to and collaborating with each other.